MySQL is a free relational database, now owned by Oracle.

 In Mountain Lion, I got a failure message about dyld when trying to install the Perl DBD module.
 Fixed with cd /usr/local; sudo mkdir lib; cd lib; ln -s/usr/local/mysql/lib/*.dylib .

-(Gotcha:) With MySQL 5.6.17 on Mountain Lion, some of my database files would not load, because the mysql command fails, rather that warning, if a field value is too long for the field.
+(Gotcha:) With MySQL 5.6.17 on Mountain Lion, some of my database files would not load, because the mysql command fails, instead of warning, when a field value is too long for the field.
 This problem occurs because STRICT mode is now the default.
 The fix is to turn STRICT mode off, or fix the data.

-For Yosemite the preference pane did not work, so you had to set up a .plist file and point launchctl at it.
+For Yosemite the Systen Preferences pane for MySQL did not work, so you had to set up a .plist file and point launchctl at it.
 See MySQL does not start in OSX Yosemite 10.10.
 This note is not quite accurate.. follow these steps: set up the .plist file as described in the note, and set its access; then do sudo launchctl load -w /Library/LaunchDaemons/com.mysql.mysql.plist .
 MySQL should start, and restart after a system restart.

 Under El Capitan the install appeared to fail, because the old version was running.
 Stop MySQL before installing with sudo launchctl unload -w /Library/LaunchDaemons/com.mysql.mysql.plist .
 This command will also stop MySQL from being started by the system, so that you can control it from the System Preferences pane.